Updated: Dec 26, 2022

 3. HOW TO STUDY LAW – PRIVATE LAW TUTOR PUBLISHING

-How to Study Law equips aspiring lawyers with the foundational skills and information required for a successful legal education.
+How to Study Law is in the Top 10 law books and this law helps equips aspiring lawyers with the foundational skills and information required for a successful legal education.
 It starts by exposing students to the fundamentals and ideas of English law before instructing them on how to find, read, and assess a variety of printed legal documents, including as decisions, laws, articles, and research reports.
 Using diagrams, real examples, and hands-on exercises, students may assess and practise their newly gained skills.
 This book tackles the subject head-on, explaining how to read, write, and edit in order to excel in your legal studies.
 I really hope you like it and, more importantly, that it will help you obtain a first in law school and save you time.

 4. LETTERS TO A LAW STUDENT – NICHOLAS MCBRIDE